This post is also available in: French

 Naxos is the gem of Greece, a happy and delightful jewel shining on the waters of Aegean Sea.
 Being the biggest and greenest island in the Cyclades, Naxos is infused with lively villages, proud historical monuments and sandy beaches.
 Therefore, there are so many things to do in Naxos, from exploring the characteristic villages to trying out invigorating sports, Naxos has got you covered.
-Here are top 6 things to do in Naxos that you would not want to miss.
+Here are some great things to do in Naxos that you would not want to miss.

 If you are visiting Naxos, a trip to Portara is necessary to soak in the gorgeous view and absorb the vibrant energy.
 Portara (the great door) is a name that the residents have allocated to a marvellous marble doorway.
 This monument is a short walk from the Naxos town harbour, standing proudly on a small island.